romainberger/kcals/README.md

 ## Autocompletion

-To activate autocompletion with Kcals, copy the file `kcals-completion.bash` to your user directory and add `source ~/kcals-completion.bash` to your `.bash_profile`.
+To activate autocompletion with Kcals, copy the file `kcals-completion.bash` to your user directory then add `. ~/kcals-completion.bash` to your `.bash_profile`.
 You can now use kcals with autocompletion for users:

 ![Kcals](https://raw.githubusercontent.com/romainberger/kcals/master/kcals-3.gif)